mgckind/GraphMaker/Readme.md

 ## Use

-Run a server, with for example python :
+Run a server, with for example in python 2.* :

     python -m SimpleHTTPServer

+Or in python 3.* :

+    python3 -m http.server

 and go to: http://localhost:8000/